 First, zip codes do not determine municipal or community boundaries.
 So don't assume that you live in a town boundary because of your zip code.
 For example, San Tan Valley and Queen Creek, both share the zip code 85142 and 85140 (as a result of recent annexations) and Florence and San Tan Valley both share the zip code 85132.
-As a result having a zip code of 85142, 85140 or 85132 does not mean you live in one area or another.
+As a result having a zip code of 85142, 85140 or 85132 does not determine which community/town you live in..

 I used to live in Queen Creek, now I live in San Tan Valley.
-Well unless you actually moved out of the Town of Queen Creek and into San Tan Valley, that isn't a true statement.
+Unless you actually moved out of the Town of Queen Creek and into San Tan Valley, that isn't a true statement.
 Before June 23, 2009, the area now known as San Tan Valley, used the name Queen Creek, not because it was part of the town, but because the Queen Creek post office delivered mail to this area and without a name, it had to be called something.
 So for a time it was called Queen Creek and your mailing address was Queen Creek.
 On June 23, 2009 however, San Tan Valley became the name of this area, which as of this article, is a census designated area made up of over 120,000 residents, in unincorporated northeastern Pinal County.

 *Since this article was first published, the Town of Queen Creek has annexed some property located in the zip code 85140.
-The only areas affected in the 85140 zip code are Banner Ironwood, Ironwood Crossing and the surrounding commercial and farm land located on the northwest corner of Ironwood & Ocotillo between Meridian - Ironwood and Ocotillo - Germann.
+The areas affected are in the 85140 zip code and include Banner Ironwood, Ironwood Crossing and the surrounding commercial and farm land located on the northwest corner of Ironwood & Ocotillo between Meridian - Ironwood and Ocotillo - Germann.
 In addition, in September 2019, Queen Creek annexed state trust land north of Germann north to Williams Field Road and Ironwood east to the Central Arizona Project.
 Prior to 2017, the only properties in the 85140 zip code that sat within the town of Queen Creek boundary were the LDS ward and American Leadership Academy campuses located on the north side of Combs, west of Gantzel.
 The annexed areas were once part of San Tan Valley but are now part of Queen Creek.
 There is no land however that was once Queen Creek that is now San Tan Valley.